brodybits/InquirerLib/docs/pages/dynamic.md

 ```

 A function which performs additional transformation on the value that gets printed to the terminal.
-Different than `filter` parameter, this is only visual effect and won’t affect the actual value returned by {meth}`~InquirerPy.base.simple.BaseSimplePrompt.execute`.
+Different than `filter` parameter, this is only visual effect and won’t affect the actual value returned by {meth}`~InquirerLib.base.simple.BaseSimplePrompt.execute`.

 For example, when working with {ref}`pages/prompts/checkbox:CheckboxPrompt`, all user selected choices will be displayed in the terminal.
 This may create
 unnecessary clutter of texts and may cause the displayed information become less useful.
 You can use `transformer` parameter/key to change how the result will be printed.